dysonperley/OldClassicTube/readme.md

 ---

-**over time, depending on your usage, yt2009 may take up a lot of space (counted in tens of gigabytes!)**
+**over time, depending on your usage, OldClassicTube may take up a lot of space (counted in tens of gigabytes!)**

 **if you need to reclaim space, look through the assets folder where downloaded files (such as images, videos) are saved and delete ones you need.**